 - Turn on the unit and activate the Degas mode.
 This both mixes the solution and removes trapped air.
 Degassing must be done each time you prepare a fresh cleaning solution.

 These will vary depending on the condition of the brass implements being cleaned and the ultrasonic cleaner you use.
 As you gain experience you’ll develop your own procedures.
-For the S100/H:
+For the Select 100:

 - Turn on the ultrasonic cleaner and set the temperature to 60⁰C.
 The LED will indicate the actual and set temperature.